Judecoin/pos-evolution/README.md

 Current CLI version: **v3.2.0**

-Command examples in this repository should be checked against the latest official Judecoin CLI release and CLI help output.
+Command examples in this repository should be checked against the latest community Judecoin CLI release and CLI help output.

 ## Documents